• ABOUT US

 Exceptions to standard procedures

-The reform expands cases in which simplified procurement procedures can be used, including situations where competition is not feasible, such as obtaining international accreditation, membership in international organisations, or exclusive services from foreign state bodies.
+The reform expands cases in which simplified procurement procedures can be used, including situations where competition is not feasible, such as obtaining international accreditation, membership in international organizations, or exclusive services from foreign state bodies.

 In such cases, authorities say standard tenders create delays and increase administrative costs.